-Managing your money can be hard at university as you need to budget your money across a number of weeks – especially if you have a student loan.
-Here’s some tips to help you manage your finances:
+Managing your finances can be hard at university as you need to budget your money across a number of weeks – especially if you have a student loan.
+We’ve put together some useful hints and tips to help you manage your finances:

 It is important to ensure that your working hours fit with your academic requirements.
 Having a good balance between your working life and your university life will stop you from becoming overwhelmed and falling behind.